Joint Transmit and Pinching Beamforming Optimization in Pinching Antenna-Assisted Symbiotic Radio Systems: Numerical Results

-For performance comparison, the following benchmark schemes are considered: 1) \textbf{Element-wise algorithm}: Each antenna position $x_{n,m}$ is optimized individually using a one-dimensional search to obtain a near-optimal solution\cite{wang2025model,shan2025exploiting}.
-2) \textbf{Fixed-PA}: The PAs are uniformly distributed along the x-axis within each waveguide.
-3) \textbf{Massive MIMO}: The massive MIMO BS with the hybrid beamforming architecture is positioned at the origin point, where each RF chain is connected to $M$ antennas through phase shifters.
+For performance comparison, the following benchmark schemes are considered: 1) \textbf{Element-wise algorithm}: Each antenna position $x_{n,m}$ is optimized individually using a one-dimensional search to obtain a near-optimal solution\cite{wang2025model}.
+Specifically, denote by ${{\cal D}_x}$ a uniform sampled feasible grid over the interval $[0,{S_x}]$.
+The optimization with respect to $ x_{n,m}$ can be formulated as $\mathop {\max }\limits_{{x_{n,m}} \in {{\cal D}_x}} {\rm{ }}\sum {_{k = 1}^K} {R_k}$, where the suboptimal solution $x_{n,m}^ * $ is obtained by searching over the feasible discrete grid ${{\cal D}_x}$, subject to the constraints (\ref{11c})-(\ref{11e}).
+2) \textbf{Fixed-PA}: The PAs are uniformly distributed along the x-axis within each waveguide, with an inter-element spacing ${{{S_x}} \mathord{\left/ {\vphantom {{{S_x}} M}} \right. \kern-\nulldelimiterspace} M}$.
+3) \textbf{Massive MIMO}: The massive MIMO BS with the hybrid beamforming architecture is positioned at the origin point, where $N$ RF chains are deployed, each connected to $M$ antennas through phase shifters.
 4) \textbf{Conventional MIMO}: The MIMO BS equipped with $N$ antennas is placed at the origin point, each connected to a dedicated RF chain.